guillaumejacquart/stupid-cms-db/README.md

 }, app);
 ```

- 5. Put your website static files in ./site
+ 4. Put your website static files in ./site
- 6. Add the ".editable" class and a unique ID to HTML tags you want to make editable.
-Only leaf tag are recommended
+ 5. Add the "cms-content" attributes with a unique value.
- 7. Install the modules and run :
+ 6. Install the modules and run :
 npm install & npm start
- 8. Go to 'http://localhost:3000/stupid-cms/admin' and enter your credentials to edit the site.
+ 7. Go to 'http://localhost:3000/cms/login' and enter your credentials to edit the site.

 ### Using the middleware
 You can add a editable static site to any of your expressjs application using this middleware.
 Just add one configuration and pass your express app object to the cms :